MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 echo Telegram::getBotId();// Output: 123456
 ```

-# Configure Secure Token
+# Configure Secret Token
-It is strongly recommend to set a secure token for your bot to make sure that the updates are sent by Telegram webhook.
+It is strongly recommend to set a secret token for your bot to make sure that the updates are sent by Telegram webhook.

 By default, you should add the following code to the `config/services.php` file.
 ```php